 Czech Republic: Personal Taxation

-There are three types of property tax in the Czech Republic: building tax, land tax, and property sales tax.
+There are three types of property tax in the Czech Republic: building tax, land tax and property purchase tax.

 Building tax is levied on the owner of a building.
-There are certain exemptions including properties owned by the state or a local authority, or by the church.
+There are certain exemptions including properties owned by the state, a local authority or the church.
 The tax is calculated on the ground floor area of the building.
 Residential properties are charged at the rate of CZK1 per square metre with rates rising to between CZK5 and CZK10 per square metre for non-residential properties.